Secure by Design Example Security Resources Plan

 Category: People

-The resource aims to establish processes and procedures to evaluate and monitor the security posture of third-party suppliers throughout the project life cycle.
+- establish processes and procedures to evaluate and monitor the security posture of third-party suppliers throughout the project life cycle

-By conducting security evaluations of third-party suppliers, organisations can make informed decisions about third-party supplier selection and manage the associated security risks effectively.
+By conducting security evaluations of third-party suppliers, organisations can:

 Project phase: Third-party supplier management is relevant during all phases of a project.